BrandonCookeDev/smashgg-recent-results/README.md

 body: {
 	type: 'TOURNAMENT' | 'EVENT' | 'PHASE' | 'PHASEGROUP', //note not case sensitive
 	amount: {integer minutes back you wish to search for sets that were just completed},
+	concurrency: {integer of how many concurrent promises should get phase groups to pull back sets},
 	tournamentId: '{smashgg tournament slug}', // required if type = TOURNAMENT || type = EVENT & eventId is event slug
 	eventId: '{smashgg event slug or event id number}', //required if type = EVENT
 	phaseId: '{smashgg phase id number}', //required if type = PHASE